samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Supernatural Gift (Blessing)*

 This Blessing grants you the power to summon spirit warriors, as if you are blowing a [silver Horn of Valhalla](/magic-items/9228780-horn-of-valhalla-silver).
-Once you use this Blessing, you can’t use it again until 7 days have passed.
+Once you use this Blessing, you can't use it again until 7 days have passed.

 ---